Before delving into the Newfoundland temperament and personality, let’s take a moment to get to know a little more about this sweetheart of a dog.

 Is the Newf Right for You?

-If you love big dogs, especially gentle giants, then you should definitely have no problems falling in love with the Newfoundland temperament a joy to experience.
+If you love big dogs, especially gentle giants, then you should have no problem falling in love with the Newfoundland temperament.